chasm/jsreview/javascript-review.md

 We can see that we end up in the same place, namely, with an object with key-value pairs.

-Values can also be functions, so we can add a method to `obj` thusly:
+Values can also be functions, so we can add a method to `obj` thus:

 ```js
 obj.getSex = function() { return this.male ?
 "Male" : "Female"; };